Dicktanner/codinghousegit/README.md

 codinghousegit
 ==============

-a git exercise for coding hosue
+a git exercise for coding house

+Names of everyone who got this to work:
+Richard Tanner